DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 DMHAS Deaf, Deafblind Hard of Hearing (DHOH) Programs and Services

-The Connecticut Department of Mental Health and Addiction Services (DMHAS) complies with Title II of the Americans with Disabilities Act (ADA) and other federal laws as well as Connecticut Statutes.
+The Connecticut Department of Mental Health and Addiction Services (DMHAS) complies with Title II of the Americans with Disabilities Act (ADA) as well as other federal laws and Connecticut Statutes.

-DMHAS is a public entity under Title II of the ADA, which requires state and local government agencies to provide qualified persons with disabilities effective communication and equal access to programs, services and activities.
+As a public entity under Title II of the ADA, DMHAS provides qualified persons with disabilities effective communication and equal access to programs, services and activities.

-Title II requires public entities to give primary consideration to the aid or service requested by the qualified person with disabilities and to honor their request unless it can be demonstrated the request results in a fundamental alteration or undue burden and another equally effective means of communication is available.
+ADA Title II public entities give primary consideration to the aid or service requested by a qualified person with disabilities and to honor their request unless it can be demonstrated the request results in a fundamental alteration or undue burden and another equally effective means of communication is available.

-DMHAS DHOH services are obtained through DMHAS state-operated facilities and the DMHAS Office of the Commissioner, Community Services Division in collaboration with DMHAS Division of Diversity, Equity, and Inclusion (DEI).
+DMHAS DHOH services are provided by DMHAS state-operated facilities in collaboration with the DMHAS Division of Diversity, Equity, and Inclusion (DEI).